Our Blog

 What is “aggression” when it comes to dogs?
 The term aggression gets thrown around often to describe animals that struggle to control their behavior, but in reality, the word aggression could easily be replaced with the words fearful, guarding, nervous, or reactive.
 Regardless of the description, dog aggression is one of the most common behavior problems reported to the Behavior […]

-Adopting Cats with Ringworm…it’s not that scary!
+Adopting Cats with Ringworm

 Adopting is an exciting decision and just as you would prep for any new addition, it’s important to prepare to take on the new responsibilities of pet ownership.
 Most often those new responsibilities involve pet training and basic manners, but when you take a chance and adopt an animal who is recovering from an infection or illness, you are giving that animal a second chance […]